Add product recommendations

 What’s a global rule?

-Global rules are rules added by your Qubit team when your specific use case isn’t covered by the rules available in the Merchandising Hub.
+Global rules are rules added by your Qubit team when your specific use case isn’t covered by the rules available in the Experience Hub.
 Please reach out to your CSM at Qubit to discuss global rules.

 How do global rules interact with my campaign rules?